stadiamaps/ferrostar/CONTRIBUTING.md

 7. If you need to rebase your fork's PR branch onto main to resolve conflicts: `git fetch upstream`, `git rebase upstream/main` and force push to Github `git push --force origin your-branch`

 ## Changelog Conventions

+NOTE: We'll be *extremely* loose with this till we get closer to a minimally usable state.

 What warrants a changelog entry?